ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_4/Transcripts/Prose/cFPIP-04L_Physics as Information Processing  ~ Chris Fields ~ Lecture 4.m4a.sentences.csv_transcript.md

 [[start:3537660][end:3548750]] Yeah, this is really the topic for September, but you do point out the fact that it's something of a chicken and egg situation.

 59:11 [[start:3551040][end:3570980]] The way I think of it is, I suppose to choose the chicken side and think about what kind of reference frame does the agent have to implement to see space on their boundary.
-[[start:3572040][end:3576468]] And the reason I think about it that way is that's a question?
-[[start:3576554][end:3579360]] I want to be able to ask about biological systems.
+[[start:3572040][end:3576468]] And the reason I think about it that way is that's a question I want to be able to ask about biological systems.
-[[start:3579520][end:3584760]] And this actually gets into probably what won't be talked about till October.
+[[start:3579520][end:3584760]] And this actually gets into probably what won't be talked about until October.
-[[start:3585420][end:3610560]] But I want to be able to ask essentially a phylogenetic question of what sorts of organisms, where in the lineage from Luca do we find systems that are able to assign spatial coordinates to their boundaries and what coordinates come first?
+[[start:3585420][end:3610560]] But I want to be able to ask essentially a phylogenetic question of what sorts of organisms, where in the lineage from LUCA, do we find systems that are able to assign spatial coordinates to their boundaries and what coordinates come first?

 1:00:10 [[start:3610710][end:3647630]] And I suspect that sort of discrete location names with no metric come first that a system can talk about, for example, this part of their membrane versus that part of their membrane without even having any ability to say, how far apart they are and that some sort of metric representation of this angular space comes later and that a radial space comes even later than that.
 [[start:3648080][end:3649928]] That's, at this point, speculation.